cjdbarlow/bedside-notebook/orphans.md

 #Orphans
-Facts that are useful but don't fit cleanly into a current section:
+>Facts that are useful but don't fit cleanly into a current section

 * Endocrine crises depend on the underlying condition (e.g. hypothyroidism) and a physiological stress (surgery, illness) that exacerbates that condition